|The Write Place: Guides for Writing and Grammar .............................Home|

 attention to what you wish to highlight

 The sense of these sentences is that the first half of the sentence sets up something which the second half of the sentence completes.
-Before the colon or dash, it must be a complete sentence, but afterwards it could be a fragment.
+Before the colon or dash, it must be a complete sentence, but afterwards it could be a fragment or a full sentence.